MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-firewalls.md

 - http\://dl.delivery.mp.microsoft.com
 - https\://dl.delivery.mp.microsoft.com

-### Network port requirements
+### Network firewall rules and port requirements
 Ensure that the proper network ports are open between all server nodes both within a site and between sites (for stretched clusters).
 You'll need appropriate firewall rules to allow ICMP, SMB (port 445, plus port 5445 for SMB Direct if using iWARP RDMA), and WS-MAN (port 5985) bi-directional traffic between all servers in the cluster.

 When using the Cluster Creation wizard in Windows Admin Center to create the cluster, the wizard automatically opens the appropriate firewall ports on each server in the cluster for Failover Clustering, Hyper-V, and Storage Replica.
-If you're using a different firewall on each server, open the following ports:
+If you're using a different firewall on each server, open the following ports in the following sections:

-#### Windows Admin Center ports
+#### Windows Admin Center
+Ensure that the following firewall rules are configured in your on-premises firewall for Windows Admin Center.

 - TCP port 445
 - TCP port 5985 (this is the default port used by WinRM 2.0 for HTTP connections)
 - TCP port 5986 (this is the default port used by WinRM 2.0 for HTTPS connections)